 Fiorella Squillante holds a degree in modern languages and is a specialist in art history and Neapolitan culture and art.

 She works with the main museums of Naples as a member of the educational section.
 She also works closely with Friends of Museums from abroad.

-Roberta obtained a degree in Archaeology at the University of Suor Orsola Benincasa in Naples and specialized in Cultural Heritage Conservation at postgraduate level.
+Roberta earned her degree in Archaeology from the University of Suor Orsola Benincasa in Naples and specialized in Cultural Heritage Conservation at postgraduate level.
 She is a licensed guide for the Campania region and has been involved in Cultural Heritage accessibility and mobility programmes.